Deba951/TravelPackage/README.md

    - `TravelPackage`: Represents a travel package with an itinerary, passenger capacity, and list of passengers.

 2. **Services**:
-   - `TravelService`: Interface defining operations like printing itinerary, managing passenger activities, and signing up for activities.
+   - `TravelService`: Interface defining operations like printing itineraries, managing passenger activities, and signing up for activities.
    - `TravelServiceImpl`: Implementation of `TravelService` with various functionalities.

 3. **Main Application**: